A guide to electric car charging at home with no driveway

 As we’ve highlighted, there are plenty of options for EV drivers who don’t have a driveway, as well as the new and emerging technology that continues to improve how we charge our electric cars.
 The UK is moving toward an electric future, and that includes making charging easier and more accessible for all types of residential and commercial properties.

-Electric car charging at home with no driveway may initially appear challenging, and while having an off-street charger is convenient, there are plenty of options available so that EVs are still a cost-effective choice for drivers.
+Electric car charging at home with no driveway may initially appear challenging (especially if you’re in a terraced house or flat), and while having an off-street charger is convenient, there are plenty of options available so that EVs are still a cost-effective choice for drivers.
 It’s also worth remembering that drivers don’t have any kind of at-home fuelling service with their petrol and diesel cars, so will be used to filling up the car while out and about.

 Ready to make the switch to electric?